-With so much information about plastic surgery at our fingertips, women considering breast augmentation in Wyoming and Idaho typically arrive at their consultations having researched the procedure quite thoroughly.
+With so much information about plastic surgery at our fingertips, women considering breast augmentation typically arrive at their consultations having researched the procedure quite thoroughly.
 Still, it’s one thing to comb through websites for breast implant information and another thing to ask plastic surgeons questions about the surgery.

 Ideally, the consultation is an information-gathering meeting for both the patient and the plastic surgeon.
 Having a list of prepared questions helps patients feel confident and enables them to have an open and honest conversation with the surgeon.
-Even though patients have questions unique to their situations, there are some questions that all patients should ask during their breast augmentation consultations.
+Even though patients have concerns unique to their situations, there are some issues that all patients should discuss during their breast augmentation consultations.

 Certification by the American Board of Plastic Surgery (ABPS) is considered the gold standard for plastic surgeons.
 Surgeons certified by the ABPS complete years of training focused specifically on plastic surgery and meet rigorous standards to earn certification.
 Other cosmetic surgery boards exist but don’t require the same level of training and experience as the ABPS.
 You can also ask about other advanced experiences, such as fellowship training.